Effective Migration Governance: Policy Impacts and Trade-Offs

 - Transnational migration governance

-This training is designed for early to mid-career professionals working on asylum and refugee protection, labour migration, migration management, border management, discrimination, displacement, emigration, human trafficking, immigration, integration, social cohesion, and statelessness.
-The training contents are primarily based on research in Europe, but examples from other regions will be provided and discussed.
-We welcome applications from individuals at an advanced stage of their PhD or postdoctoral level, those working for civil society organisations, media, government agencies, international organisations, and private companies.
+This training course is designed for early to mid-career professionals working on asylum and refugee protection, labour migration, migration management, border management, discrimination, displacement, emigration, human trafficking, immigration, integration, social cohesion, and statelessness.
+The programme content is primarily based on research in Europe, but examples from other regions will be provided and discussed.

 Learning methods